Have you been diagnosed with a brain tumour? Order your free information pack.

 The four booklets that make up our Brain Tumour Information Pack are spread across a wooden desk.
 They're titled - "Brain Tumours:The Basics", "Tumour types and treatments", "Living well with a brain tumour" and "A guide for family and friends".

-Our Information Pack gives you everything you need to know in one manageable package.
-Perfect for if you, or someone you know, has just been diagnosed.
+Our Information Pack has everything you need to know in one manageable package.
+Perfect for if you or a loved one has just been diagnosed.

 Our experienced Benefits and Money Advisor providing advice over the phone to someone affected by a brain tumour